timb-stud/prio-queue-shape-analysis/config/j2tvla/README.md

-Copy defaultTemplates.properties to your j2tvla folder.
+Copy defaultTemplates.properties and j2tvla to your j2tvla folder.